-At the hospital, she and other doctors are working to ensure good quality care is provided.
+She and other doctors are working to ensure that good quality care is provided at the hospital.

-She laughs that she has enough patients that she could put up a cot at the hospital and live there full-time.
+She laughs that she has enough patients to put up a cot at the hospital and live there full-time.

 But having a balance in her life is critical, she says.

 Her husband, Manu Ercolini-Bhatia, is an engineer and works from home.
-Her parents, Ben and Carmen Ercolini Carpuz, live in Lompoc part-time and also help with their grandchildren, Alexandra and Kash.
+Her parents, Ben and Carmen Ercolini Carpuz live in Lompoc part-time and help with their grandchildren, Alexandra and Kash.